bigpipe/assume/README.md

 ## Installation

-The module is written with browserify and Node.js in mind and can be installed
+Assume is written with client and server-side JavaScript in mind and uses the commonjs module system to export it self.
+The library is released in the public npm registry and can be installed using:
-using:

 ```
 npm install --save-dev assume
 ```

-The `--save-dev` flag tells `npm` to automatically add this package and it's installed version to the `devDependencies` of your module.
-It's not advised to install this as an regular dependency as it was only designed to run in test and `throw` errors when assertions fail.
+The `--save-dev` flag tells `npm` to automatically add this `package.json` and it's installed version to the `devDependencies` of your module.

-A compiled version which does not require browserify is also added in npm releases.
-The compiled file can be found in `dist/assume.js` in the installed node module.
+As code is written against the commonjs module system we also ship a standalone version in the module which introduces an `assume` global.
+The standalone version can be found in the `dist` folder after installation.
+The dist file is not commited to GitHub.

 ## Table of Contents